VigRX Plus Reviews: Does it boost male sexual performance?

 Effectiveness

-Rating: 4 / 10
+Rating: 6.2 / 10

-VigRX Plus is relatively uncommon among male enhancement pills in that it has a research study that looks into the effects of its specific formula.
+VigRX Plus is relatively unusual among male enhancement pills in that it has a research study that looks into the effects of its formula.
 Parts of the study’s methodology were well-designed.
 It’s placebo-controlled and triple-blind, two aspects that lend credence to its findings, and participants self-reported erectile performance based on several well-regarded questionnaires.
-Based on the results of those questionnaires, it would be easy to assume a rating closer to 9/10 than 4/10, but there’s a little more to the study than meets the eye.
+Based on the results of those questionnaires, it would be easy to assume a rating closer to 9/10 than 6/10, but there’s a little more to the study than meets the eye.

 For starters, VigRX Plus’ parent company, Leading Edge Health, funded the study, which almost certainly introduces some bias.
 Additionally, the study only used 75 participants, a number too low to develop anything near statistical significance.
 And finally — and most importantly — the formulation and dosage used in the study differ from the pills as sold.
-Granted, the study is over a decade old and VigRX may have made some changes to the formula, but it still doesn’t provide solid findings about the current formulation.
+Granted, the study is over a decade old, and VigRX may have made some changes to the formula, but it still doesn’t provide solid findings about the current formulation.

 Here’s a look at how the daily doses of the study compare to the doses you’ll receive: